k-box/k-search-client-php/readme.md

 **This readme refers to the version 1.0 of the Adapter Boilerplate, the old version (0.3.x) is in the `legacy` branch only for bugfixes and compatibility reasons.**

+# contains breaking changes to the KlinkDocument class

 ## Feature offered

 The Adapter Boilerplate is a library that enable developers to interact with the K-Link Core.